DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 We can price (square) rugs over and over!

-So now our function just loops as long as the user gives us a size, asks if they want fringe with that, and prints the rug price.
+So now our program just loops as long as the user gives us a size, asks if they want fringe with that, and then calculates and prints the rug price.
+Instead of providing literal values for the function call, it uses two variables, `size` and `has_fringe`. `has_fringe` is `True` when the user provided `"y"` in their input, and `False` if the user provided any other input.
+When we call `square_rug_cost`, we look up the values for those variables and provide them to the function.
+We do *not* provide the variables themselves!
+Only the values go to the call, and the variables are unrelated!

 That's good, but it actually took more lines of code than if we'd just written it all as one block...
 We'll come back to that.
 For now, bear with me two more steps.
 First, we will turn that input into its own function.
 Then, we're going to do make two similar functions for a rectangular rug.
 While that will look like more code than we needed, it will pay off when we add circles and start talking about abstraction.

 But wait a minute, why do we have `cost` in two different places?
 Those are actually two completely separate variables, in what we call different scopes.